TheDarkTower/makefile/README.md

 11. Added LIBS and included in CC, CXX, CCC compiler options.
 This must be set based on project.
 I did not include anything by default.

+12. Considering LDLIBS and LDFLAGS.

+13. Branched for Automatic Prerequisites of .h/.hpp in object builds.

 Still working on/learning a number of pieces - this is far from complete.
 I'm testing and learning as I go.
 Ultimately I want a makefile that will address the vast majority of my projects on multiple platforms.